 FOCIS encourages food industry representatives to contact other organisations who operate PRPs in various States and Territories to ensure your products are eligible for distribution, investigate promotional opportunities and for further support.
 We believe that these organisations are best placed to service the needs of the food industry by offering PRP’s moving forward.

 There is significant evidence that in Australia the prevalence of overweight and obesity has increased, with an estimated 27% of children and adolescence now overweight or obese.
 Overweight and obesity in childhood is linked with chronic health problems and children who are obese are more likely to maintain their obesity into adulthood.
-Identified population strategies for the management and prevention of childhood obesity, such as improving eating patterns and decreasing the consumption of energy dense nutrient poor foods, have been taken into consideration when developing the FOCiS Nutrient Criteria
+Identified population strategies for the management and prevention of childhood obesity, such as improving eating patterns and decreasing the consumption of energy dense nutrient poor foods, have been taken into consideration with policies developed in each state and territory.

-FOCiS Inc encourages school canteens to stock a wide variety of tasty nutritious foods and beverages that contribute to children’s growth and development.
+FOCIS encourages school canteens to stock a wide variety of tasty nutritious foods and beverages that contribute to children’s growth and development.
 Children should be encouraged to eat 2 serves of fruit and 5 serves of vegetables each day as part of a healthy diet and this should be a key component of the school canteen menu.
 Focis recognises that food and drinks can be categorised by using a traffic light system.

 The traffic light system enables the practical identification of food and drinks suitable for school canteens.
 See the Traffic light system fact sheet.